 Theory for Bluegrass and he is a known across the nation for his work in music education.

 Jack also taught his own three children, Molly, Sullivan and Michael, who are all nationally recognized bluegrass talents.
 Molly is the 20117 "Bluegrass Guitar Player" of the year, as voted by IBMA members, the first woman to ever capture the award.
 The Tuttle kids and Jack have performed throughout the US, Europe and Canada.
 Their YouTube videos have over two million views.

 Jack has performed at many notable events, such as: A Prairie Home Companion, Hardly Strictly Bluegrass, Strawberry Music Festival and Merlefest.
 He has been a mainstay

 every year at the prestigious CBA Bluegrass Camp in Grass

 Valley, one of the largest bluegrass camps in the country.
-He also has taught at the Sore Fingers Music Camp in the UK, the Walker Creek Music Camp, the California Coast Music Camp, the Festival of American Fiddle Tunes and the Northern Bluegrass Curcle Workshop (in Canada).
+He also has taught at the Sore Fingers Music Camp in the UK, the Walker Creek Music Camp, the California Coast Music Camp, the Festival of American Fiddle Tunes and the Northern Bluegrass Circle Workshop (in Canada).
 In 2012, 2016 and 2017, Jack won the Northern California Bluegrass Society's Bluegrass Fiddler of the Year award.
 He has recorded various albums in his career, including a duet album with his daughter Molly and two with The Tuttles with AJ Lee.
 Jack has worked as album producer and sound engineer as well.